The Target (Fallout): Plot

 Dr. Siggi Wilzig is a scientist working at an Enclave facility, performing behaviour experiments on dogs.
 He takes pity on one of the new puppies, CX404, after it fails its weight test, saving it from incineration.
 Soon after, Wilzig rescues the dog from further experimentation, and raises CX404 in secret.
 Wilzig develops a mysterious glowing pill, which he injects into his neck.
 CX404 is discovered in his lab by an Enclave scientist; the scientist quickly raises the alarm and attacks Wilzig but is killed by CX404.
 Both soon flee the facility.

 Lucy explores the coastal ruins near Vault 33 and finds a bottle of 'Plan D', a Vault-Tec suicide poison that was ingested by a deceased family.
 As she spends her first night in the Wasteland, her fire attracts the attention of Wilzig and CX404.
-Wilzig cautions her to return to Vault 33 and warns her that she will otherwise have to adapt to the harshness of the surface.
+After saving her from a mutated giant cockroach predator, Wilzig cautions her to return to Vault 33 and warns her that she will otherwise have to adapt to the harshness of the surface.
 The next day, Lucy seeks information about her father's whereabouts and is given directions to the nearby settlement of Filly.
 Wilzig later stops at a hazardous waste dumping site for a short rest.
 He is alarmed to find bones and human remains at the site and quickly leaves.

 Maximus travels with Knight Titus and his escort on the mission to hunt down Wilzig and struggles with Titus' callous attitude.
 After deploying down to the ground due to Titus' impatience, he and Maximus travel on foot, locating the waste site as well as evidence of Wilzig's recent presence.
 While investigating the site, a Yao Guai bear appears and attacks them.
 Titus flees from the bear and is soon brutally mauled before Maximus kills the creature.
 Titus demands that Maximus heal his injuries, threatening that he will be punished for letting him get injured.
 In response, Maximus tells Titus that he does not deserve to be a Knight, allowing him to succumb to his injuries.
 Maximus acquires Titus' T-60 Power Armor, and later discovers just how powerful it is, after launching a brick at high speed toward a structure, partially collapsing it.
 Maximus approaches and dissipates a fight between two men, and finds out soon after that the fight had occurred due to one of the men sexually assaulting some chickens.